Emergency Preparedness Starts with YOU!

 Personal preparedness includes being ready for emergencies at home, in your car, or anywhere else you may spend time.
 These preparedness efforts are a team effort.
 We are hopeful that the information and resources we provide help you and your family to be better prepared for any future emergencies or disasters.

 Being prepared can reduce fear, anxiety, and losses that accompany disasters.
 What you do now can help you and your family better respond to and recover from any disaster or emergency, as well as contribute to the overall readiness of your community.
-Although there are many things that people can do to increase their preparedness for emergencies, the three basic steps listed below are a good start that cover most situations.
+Although there are many things that people can do to increase their preparedness for emergencies, the areas/items listed below are a good start that cover the most important items during a disaster/emergency event!

 Make a Plan

 Before any emergency happens, make a plan.
-To start, sit down as a family and create a communications plan.
+To start, sit down as a family and create both an emergency plan as well as a communications plan.
 Make sure everyone has each other’s phone numbers and also has numbers for other family or friends nearby who can help relay information.

 Also decide on a good safe location you can all meet at if you are unable to return home right away.
 A friend, family member or local landmark (church, school, etc.)